Skip to content

 Try Mallorcan wine in Binissalem

-The Binissalem DO wine region produces excellent reds from the indigenous Mantonegro grape that you can't find elsewhere.
-Stop at José L. Ferrer or Bodega Binigrau for a €10–15 tasting.
-The wine is genuinely excellent and makes a distinctive souvenir.
+The Binissalem DO wine region produces excellent reds from the indigenous Mantonegro grape not found elsewhere.
+Stop at José L. Ferrer (the island's oldest bodega) or Bodega Binigrau for a €10–15 tasting on your way back from the north.
+The wine makes a great souvenir and is available nowhere else in the world.

 🎟️

-Snorkelling tours, Tramuntana hiking guides, and Caves of Drach combo trips sell out in peak season.
-Locking in your activities before you arrive saves disappointment and is often cheaper than booking at the dock or hotel desk.
+Tramuntana hiking guides, snorkelling tours, and Caves of Drach combo trips sell out in peak season.
+Locking in your activities before you arrive saves disappointment and is often 15–20% cheaper than booking at the hotel desk or dock.

 📸 Been to Mallorca?